uholeschak/ediabaslib/docs/Replacement_firmware_for_ELM327.md

 ![Bluetooth adapter top](Replacement_firmware_for_ELM327_BluetoothAdapterTopSmall.png) ![Bluetooth adapter bottom](Replacement_firmware_for_ELM327_BluetoothAdapterBottomSmall.png)

-## Buy Bluetooth adapter
+## Buy a standard Bluetooth adapter
-It is required to buy adapter based on PIC18F25K80 microcontroller.
-Search for "PIC18F25K80 ELM327" on aliexpress.
-Best to buy is with bluetooth module based on CSR BC417 chip.
-The ones with BK3231 chip are supported too.
+It is required to buy adapters based on PIC18F25K80 microcontroller.
+Search for `PIC18F25K80 ELM327` on Aliexpress.
+It's best to buy it with a Bluetooth module based on a _CSR BC417_ chip.
+The ones with _BK3231_ chip are supported too.

+## Buy a preprogrammed adapter
+You could buy the preprogrammed [Bluetooth or WiFi adapter](https://www.ebay.de/itm/254333815316) also at EBAY.
+If the link is outdated (what it is most of the time) all adapters are sold, in this case please simply wait for an update of the link.

 Vehicles `E36`, `E38`, `E39`, `E46`, `E52`, `E53`, `E83` , `E85` and `E86` additionally require a connection between OBD pin 7 and 8 (or a pin7-pin8 adapter) to access all ECUs.
 For vehicles with OBD I socket in the engine bay additionally the pin 8 of the OBD II socket has to be connected at the vehicle side ([`OBD1-OBD2.pdf`](OBD1-OBD2.pdf))!
 For BMW F-models use the [ENET WiFi Adapter](ENET_WiFi_Adapter.md).